mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 <img src="/assets/paillier/enc.png" style="width: 50%;"/>

-that we can write in Python as follows:
+that we can express in Python as follows:

 ```python
 def enc(ek, x, r):